Porthcurno, Pedn Vounder and Penberth Cove circular walk

 Some of the tourism literature used to say that the green colour of the sea in Cornwall was due to copper dissolved in the water.
 This is total nonsense.
 In order to be visible, the concentration of copper salts have to be incredibly high which would never happen with an entire Atlantic Ocean to dilute it.
 The highest copper levels are found in estuaries fed by rivers into which mines drain.
 Here there is at most in the order of a few micrograms per litre and this is carefully monitored by the Environment Agency.

-7. Here you can either take the easier path to the left or more rocky/exposed clifftop path ahead (keeping left at the "dangerous path" sign indicating the sketchy path leading down to the beach).
+7. Here you can either take the easier coast path to the left up the steps or more rocky/exposed clifftop path ahead (keeping left at the "dangerous path" sign indicating the sketchy path leading down to the beach).
 Continue to where the clifftop paths rejoin and a little further to another junction of paths by a stone bench.

 The beach at Pedn Vounder is virtually covered at high tide, but at low tide, particularly on a spring tide, a large, sandy beach is revealed.
 It is often lumped with Porthcurno in tourist literature as it's the more photogenic of the two beaches due to its shallow sandbanks.
 On a low spring tide it's sometimes possible to walk along the beach from Porthcurno, but for the rest of the time, access is down a fairly steep path from the Coast Path which ends in an awkward climb on all fours down the rocks onto the beach.
 The beach consists of sand bars which cause some areas to flood faster than others when the tide comes in, so risk being caught by the tide.
 Until it was heavily promoted on social media, it was fairly deserted due to the difficult path and was used by naturists.
 Some do still use it, which can surprise visitors.
 The name of the beach is the Cornish for "end of the lane".